;

 Considerations for using garlic as a dewormer for dogs encompass the exploration of alternative medicine practices and its role in parasite prevention, weighing the potential benefits and risks associated with its administration.

-When considering the use of garlic as a dewormer for dogs, it is essential to understand its position within the realm of alternative medicine.
+When considering the use of garlic as a dewormer for dogs, it is essential to understand its position within the realm of alternative medicine and tropical medicine.
 This involves examining the historical and cultural significance of garlic as a natural remedy for various health issues in both humans and animals.

 In terms of parasite prevention, garlic is believed to have properties that can repel and eliminate certain types of worms that may affect dogs.
 This has led to the inclusion of garlic in some holistic deworming protocols, particularly for pet owners who prefer natural or complementary therapies for their pets.